 Air Miles has many long-time loyal collectors but also many critics fueled by weak earning rates, lack of redemption availability and the 2016 announcement of points cancellation saga.
-However, if you look past these critics, Air Miles is still a solid program and can bring good value.
+However, if you look past these concerns, Air Miles is still a solid program and can bring good value.
 Read my Air Miles review now and find out how it can work for you.

 How to earn Air Miles